Blog

 1. Medicare Part B Premium and Deductible Decrease

-The Part B deductible is also decreasing from $233 in 2022 to $226 in 2023.
+The Part B deductible is also increasing by $14 to $240 in 2024.

 If you have a high income, you pay a higher premium for Medicare coverage.
 We have discussed what those changes will look like in more detail in a previous blog.